supameow/Solve-mysteries-through-SQL./case#004/solution.md

 on i.person_id = p.id
 where car_make like '%Lambo%'
 ```
-> Gocha 'I ordered the hit.
+> Gotcha 'I ordered the hit.
 It was me.
 You caught me.' - 97 (Marco Santos)

 Not really into the storyline of this case...
 Anyway, supa thanks to the bro who created this: https://www.sqlnoir.com/cases/004-The-Midnight-Masquerade-Murder